arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 Actual   :<orange>
 ```

 The `assertIterableEquals()` method also checks that the array lengths match.
-If we were to add another element to the `array` the assertion would fail with another error message:
+If we were to add another element to the `array`, the assertion would fail with another error message:

 ```bash
 org.opentest4j.AssertionFailedError: iterable lengths differ,